1. Have a clearly defined goal.

 36. Minimize loaded spinal flexion.

 Your spine will thank you later.
-That’s not to say you can’t do some.
+That’s not to say you can’t do some, like if you’re lifting stones.
 But if you’re injury prone I’d heed the overwhelming body of evidence telling us that this can be dangerous.

 37. Listen to your body.